How To Train For a 5k (And Love It) + 5k Training Plan

 How To Run 5k in 18 Minutes

-Going on to a half marathon will be a life-changing experience you shouldn’t miss.
+Taking it to the next level and training for a half marathon (race distance: 21k) will be a life-changing experience you shouldn’t miss.

-Download our free couch to half marathon training guide to make sure you’ve got a consistent plan as you make your way through the milestones.
+Download our free couch to half marathon training guide to make sure you’ve got an expert coach’s plan as you make your way through the milestones.

 Photo of author